f5devcentral/nginx-one-lab/docs/README.md

 1. From the left menu in the "Manage" section, click on "Config Sync Groups".

 1. Click on "Add Config Sync Group".

     ![Add Config Sync Group](media/lab5-1.png)

 1. On the right, provide a name then select "Create" on the bottom.
 Your new item is now created.

     ![New Config Sync Group](media/lab5-2.png)

 You can now explore your Config Sync Group by selecting your item.
 After you select it, there are two tabs named "Details" and "Configuration".
 The configuration defined in this group will be used as the one NGINX config to use for all NGINX instances in this group.
 Notice this is empty when you first create a Config Sync Group.
 There are two ways to handle the initial configuration.

-1. When you add the first NGINX instance, the config from the NGINX instance will be used as the config for your Config Sync Group.
+**Option 1:** When you add the first NGINX instance, the config from the NGINX instance will be used as the config for your Config Sync Group.
 We will be using this option for this lab.

-1. You can manually define it before you add any NGINX instances.
+**Option 2.** You can manually define it before you add any NGINX instances.

 1. Click the "Configuration" tab then click on "Edit Configuration"

     ![Manually Create Initial Configuration](media/lab5-3.png)

 1. A editor window appears that allows you to define the configuration for the NGINX instance.

     ![Manual Configuration](media/lab5-4.png)

 1. You can also add files by clicking on "Add File" but this limited to `/etc/nginx/`.

 1. Select "Next" then "Save and Publish"

 This lab will proceed with option 1 where the configuration will be auto generated using the first NGINX instance added to this group.

 ### Adding NGINX to config sync group

-We will now proceed with creating a Config Sync Group.
+We will now proceed with adding an NGINX instance to the Config Sync Group.

 #### Adding existing instance

 Lets start by adding an existing NGINX Plus instance.

 1. Open up your config sync group.

 1. Click on "Add Instance to Config Sync Group".

     ![Add Existing Instance](media/lab5-5.png)

 1. We will be using an existing NGINX instance so make sure "Add an existing instance to config sync group" is selected then click "Next".

 1. The next screen might be missing additional options.
 Run the following commands on your NGINX Plus instance named, `yourname-nginx-plus`.

     ```bash